k3po/k3po/specification/wse/SPEC.md

 Once the emulated WebSocket connection is established, the client MUST send an HTTP request for downstream data transfer.
-* the HTTP downstream request method MUST be `GET`
+* the HTTP downstream request method SHOULD be `GET`
+* clients unable to use `GET` MAY use `POST`, in which case the request body SHOULD be empty but MAY be non-empty
 * the HTTP downstream request `Origin` header MUST be present with the source origin for browser clients
 * Clients MUST send the `X-Sequence-No` HTTP header.
 Please see [Request Sequencing](#request-sequencing) for details.